 CEOs should maintain their focus on ESG-related business opportunities.

 “We currently are at the early stages of a sustainability transformation of business, which may eventually match the magnitude and impact of the digital transformation.
 At this point, B2B companies may be leading B2C companies in this transformation.
 Consumer demand, especially in the US, continues to be driven more by price and quality than sustainability.
-By contrast, business customers—often under regulatory pressure—are prioritizing sustainability,” said Paul Washington, Executive Director of The Conference Board ESG Center and co-author of the report.
+By contrast, business customers—often under regulatory pressure—are prioritizing sustainability,” said Paul Washington, Executive Director of The Conference Board Governance & Sustainability Center and co-author of the report.

 While companies are increasingly held accountable for delivering returns on their ESG initiatives, they lack a consistent methodology for measuring and reporting on the ROI of ESG.